 To avoid strain on the cable make sure it has more slack than the mooring lines.
-Dress the cable so that it cannot be damaged by chafing between the boat and the dock.
-Make sure the cable does not come in contact with the water.
-Then connect the cable in the boat plug inlet and the dockside outlet(s).
+Protect the cable so it cannot be damaged by chafing between the boat and the dock.
+Keep the cable from making contact with the water.
+Then connect the cable to the boat connection plug and the dockside outlet.
+Make sure the dockside connection plug includes a three-prong plug with a ground wire.
 Tighten the lock rings on both the shore and the boat connector plugs.
-Turn the dockside disconnect switch(es) or circuit breaker(s) to the "ON" position.
+Turn the dockside disconnect switch or circuit breaker to "ON."
+Turn the main AC breaker on in the cabin.

-Disconnecting Procedure for Shore Power
+Disconnecting Shore Power

-Turn the main breaker on the AC MDP off and the disconnect switch(es) on the dockside outlet(s) to the "OFF" positions.
+Turn the main breaker on the AC panel and the disconnect switch on the dockside outlet to "OFF".

-Disconnect the cable from the dockside outlet(s) and replace the outlet caps.
-Disconnect the cable from the boat and close the inlet cap.
-Remove reverse Y-adapter from the cable if used.
+Disconnect the cable from the dockside outlet and replace the outlet caps.